grafana/writers-toolkit/docs/sources/contribute/data-source-writing-guide/index.md

 ## Annotations document

 Add annotations, graphs, and dashboards to provide contextual information about specific points in time.
-This topic describes how annotations work with this data source.
+This document describes how annotations work with this data source.

 **File structure:**